Classic Children’s Books

 Goldilocks and the Three Bears

 This story is about a girl Goldilocks who comes upon a house in a forest.
 She goes in and helps herself to porridge, sits in the chairs, and sleeps on the beds.
 Meanwhile, the bears who own the house come home, and much to their surprise they discover goldilocks has eaten their porridge, sat on their chairs, and slept on their beds.
 When Goldilocks sees and hears the bears, she gets scared and jumps from the bed, and runs away as fast as she can.

 The Wizard of Oz

-The Wizard Of Oz is a story about a trip to a magical fairyland but it is not about a prince or princess.
+The Wizard Of Oz is also a classic children’s book.
+The story is about a trip to a magical fairyland but it is not about a prince or princess.
 It’s about a country girl named Dorothy trying to find her way home after she lands up in another place due to a cyclone.
 And on her way to her home, she meets many friends with some shortcomings.
 They were all disheartened due to their flaws.
 In the end, they all overcome their flaws, and the story ends with Dorothy back home safe and sound.
 The original novel is written for kids 12 and up.
 But there are various adaptations for young kids too.

 The Little Red Hen

 The Little Red Hen is the story of a hen who finds grain and asks her friend’s cat, dog, and mouse to help her plant and tend the wheat.
 But they all refuse to help.
 So, she does the chores herself.
 The hen requests the others to help her bring the wheat to the mill so that she can make the flour.
 She also asks to help them to bake bread from the flour.
 But her lazy friends refuse once again.
 This time the hen not only does all the work herself but enjoys the bread by herself, too as nobody helped her.